 Choose the right living arrangement

-Depending on where you go, there will be multiple living arrangements available and believe it or not, a lot of home university study abroad offices don’t offer much in the way of helping you find a place to live while you’re studying abroad, private programs are usually pretty good about it.
+When you opt to study abroad, one of the first things you will need to organize is your student housing in berlin, or wherever you will be studying.
+Depending on where you go, there will be multiple living arrangements available.
+However, believe it or not, a lot of home university study abroad offices don’t offer much in the way of helping you find a place to live while you’re studying abroad, so you may need to do your own research.
+Thankfully, private programs are usually pretty good about it.
 Below are some of the popular options and their pros and cons.

 Homestay